Tyax Trail Hiking Tour – Half Day

 This half day hike is just a teaser of what the local hiking trails have to offer.
 You will hike through meandering, forested trails, watching for local wildlife and identifying local flora.
 Stunning views of the Bridge River Valley may also be enjoyed as your guide shares bits of local history relating to the historic mining communities that dot the valley below, as well as stories about the indigenous territory and peoples.

-This tour begins and ends at Tyax Wilderness Resort & Spa and can be scheduled for the morning or afternoon.
+This tour begins and ends at either Tyax Adventures base or Tyax Lodge and Heliskiing, and can be scheduled for the morning or afternoon.

 - Duration:3 hours

 Here are a few added service offerings that can make your trip extra special!
 Please contact us to learn more about these custom opportunities.